salemon/robotic_chess_player/README.md

 4. Shut down the system and redo the steps above until getting a feasible value.

 # References
-- neural network model: we use the [transfer learning](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html) technique to find-tuning the Pytorch pre-trained [Resnet-18](https://pytorch.org/vision/stable/models.html) with softmax fully connected layer.
+- neural network model: we use the [transfer learning](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html) technique to finetune the Pytorch pre-trained [Resnet-18](https://pytorch.org/vision/stable/models.html) with softmax fully connected layer.
 The neural network's parameter is saved in the `neural_net` folder.
-- chess analysis engine: we use the open-source [Stockfish](https://stockfishchess.org/) open source chess engine.
-The engine is saved in `chess__ai` folder
+- chess analysis engine: we use the award-winning open-source [Stockfish](https://stockfishchess.org/) chess engine.
+The engine is saved in the `chess__ai` folder.
+- Multiple motivations were drawn from the Gambit project: Matuszek, Cynthia, et al. "Gambit: An autonomous chess-playing robotic system."
+2011 IEEE International Conference on Robotics and Automation, 2011.
+The Gambit project used 2D and depth cameras and a robot different from the UR5e used in this project.
+For detecting where the chessboard is in the image, it first detected the points and then found four chessboard corner points using the depth information and trained the RANSAC algorithm.
+For detecting the pieces on the chessboard, Gambit first used point clouds and depth information to find which square had points above it, and then it cropped the image and used more than one trained SVM algorithm to classify one image about which type and color this piece was.
+Our project used one 2D camera without the depth information throughout the process, and used one neural network over point clouds, depth information, and SVM.
+Another difference is the reserach on different lighting that is elaborated in Mingyu Wang's MS thesis.